Also known as sputum, it is a mixture of saliva and mucus released from the lungs when you cough.

 Although pulmonary tuberculosis may seem very similar to pneumonia, it is different in many ways.

-Lung infection is specifically related to a type of bacteria, known as M. tuberculosis.
+Lung infection is related explicitly to bacteria known as M. tuberculosis.

-This bacteria can lie dormant for long periods of time, only becoming active days or even weeks after initial contact with the bacteria.
+This bacteria can lie dormant for long periods, only becoming active days or weeks after initial contact with the bacteria.

 Babies, the elderly, and those with compromised immune systems are more likely to develop severe cases of pulmonary tuberculosis.